Anti-Ramsey number of edge-disjoint rainbow spanning trees: Proof of Theorem

 {\bf Lower Bound:} Jahanbekam and West (See Lemma 5.1 in \cite{West}) showed the following lower bound for $r(n,t)$. \begin{proposition}{\cite{West}} For positive integers $n$ and $t$ such that $t\leq 2n-3$, there is an edge-coloring of $K_n$ using $\binom{n-2}{2} + t$ colors that does not have $t$ edge-disjoint rainbow spanning trees.
 When $n=2t+1$, the construction improves to $\binom{n-1}{2}$ colors.
 When $n=2t$, it improves to $\binom{n}{2}-t$. \end{proposition}

-This matches the upper bound that we will show in this section.
+This matches the upper bounds in Theorem \ref{anti-Ramsey}.
 Hence we will skip the proof of lower bounds in the subsequent theorems.
-We only need consider the case $t\geq 3$ (and $t\geq 2, n=5$). since the case $t=1$ is implied by the results of Bialostocki and Voxman \cite{BV} and the case $t=2$ and $n\geq 6$ is implied by the results of Akbari and Alipour \cite{AA}.

-\textbf{Organization:} In Section 4.1, we prove a technical lemma that will be used later.
-In Section 4.2, we prove a base case when $n=2t+2$.
-In Section 4.3, we use induction on $n$ to prove the remaining cases of $n\geq 2t+2$.
-The case $n=2t+1$ is finished in Section 4.4.
-Putting together, we finish the proof of Theorem \ref{anti-Ramsey}.
+Moreover, we only consider the case $t\geq 2$ since the case $t=1$ was already resolved in Bialostocki and Voxman \cite{BV}.
+In Section \ref{sec:tech}, we prove a technical lemma that will be used in the proof of Theorem \ref{anti-Ramsey}.
+In Section \ref{sec:2t+2}, \ref{sec:2t+3},\ref{sec:2t+1}, we show Theorem \ref{anti-Ramsey} when $n$ is in different range of values with respect to $t$.